I receive many questions via email every single day but my #1 most asked question is…

 When I launched my “Create A Profitable Online Store” course in 2011, I made a long term commitment to continuously add content to the course for many years to come.

-Even though the course started out with practically no content, today I have well over 40 hours of video in the course and a 400 page PDF ebook to show for it.
-And the best part is that the course will continue to grow and evolve!
+Even though the course started out with practically no content, today I have well over 100 hours of video in the course and a 400 page PDF ebook to show for it.
+And the best part is that the course continues to grow and evolve!

 Most people quit their businesses within their first year.
 If you aren’t willing to devote at least 3-5 years to your business, don’t even bother.
 Why?
 Because most of the wealth and the profits are to be had well after your first year.